Technology in Nursing: The Evolution of Patient Care

 Benefits for Patients

-For patients, the benefits of nursing technology are quite clear.
+The benefits of nursing technology for patients are clear.
 Medical devices can help them more effectively manage a chronic health condition (e.g., pacemakers), restore function (e.g., artificial joints) or keep track of their health status (e.g., CGMs).
-This can lead to improved health outcomes, which translates to better quality of life.
+This can lead to improved health outcomes and a better quality of life.

 Benefits for Nurses

-Patient care technology also offers benefits for nurses.
+Healthcare technology also offers benefits for nurses.
 Some nursing technology allows nurses to monitor the health of their patients more closely and efficiently, for instance.
-Healthcare tech can also improve care coordination and streamline communication with other providers.
+Healthcare tech can alleviate nurses’ workload, improve care coordination, and streamline communication with other providers.
 Hands-free hospital communication devices, for example, allow nurses to communicate with coworkers throughout the hospital without picking up a phone.

 Benefits for Health Organizations

 Technology can also provide significant advantages for healthcare organizations.
 When patients achieve better outcomes and nurses make fewer medical errors, hospitals benefit from improved patient satisfaction and enhanced reputation.
-Advanced facilities that seek to streamline patient care and procedures may also see an increase in nurse job satisfaction, helping improve retention.
+Advanced facilities that seek to streamline patient care and procedures may also increase nurse job satisfaction, helping improve retention.

 Learn how Felician uses virtual reality in nursing education to support student success.